LoganConnor44/DeployAppViaDocker/general-docker-info.md

     * This tells Docker to build an image with the name <YOUR_IMAGE_NAME_HERE> from this current directory.
     * https://docs.docker.com/engine/reference/commandline/build/

+*NOTE:* It seems as if running the stand-alone tag command is still necessary when pushing to Docker Hub.
+Please see below.

 ## How To Push An Image To Docker Hub
 1. Run the command in CLI
     ```bash